TileDB-Inc/TileDB-Cloud-JS/README.md

 ## Queries

-TileDB-Cloud-JS supports TileDB queries, by serializing data to capnproto.
+TileDB-Cloud-JS supports TileDB queries, by serializing data to capnproto. `bufferSize` dictates the server the number of bytes that should allocated to make this query.
+In case the `bufferSize` is not enough, it will result to an imcomplete query.
+For this reason `ReadQuery` is an async generator so a user could get results in batches.

 ### Basic read query

-Dimensions should always be an array of 2 (start of the range and the end of the range). `bufferSize` dictates the server the number of bytes that should allocated to make this query.
+Dimensions should always be an array of 2 (start of the range and the end of the range).

 ```javascript
 import { TileDBQuery } from '@tiledb-inc/tiledb-cloud';